Loading...

 How to consume curd, english jowar roti without glucose spikes

-Incorporate fiber-rich vegetables like broccoli, spinach, or green beans alongside your meal.
-This can help slow down the absorption of glucose into the bloodstream.
+Add a side of vegetables like broccoli, spinach, or kale to your meal.
+The fiber content can help slow down the absorption of glucose.

 Include Healthy Fats